Virtual algebraic fibrations of K\"ahler groups

+\begin{prop} Let $X$ be one of the Kodaira fibrations described by Atiyah and Kodaira; then the BNSR invariants of $G = \pi_1(X)$ satisfy \end{prop}

+This (and Proposition \ref{proposition:bnsr}) may well be the first results on higher BNSR invariants of nontrivial extensions of surface groups by surface groups: see also \cite[Question 11(4)]{Hil15}, which raises the issue of coherence for this class of groups.
+Remarkably, the proof of Proposition \ref{prop:ak} uses in crucial manner the fact that $G$ is K\"ahler: we are not aware of any other means to show that $\S^1(G)$ is nonempty for other surface bundles.
+Note that as we discuss in Section \ref{sec:va1} the fundamental group of $X$ (and other double fibered Kodaira fibrations) injects in the mapping class groups of the once--punctured fibers.

+When $va(G) =1$, the relation between $X$ and $\Sigma$ induced by the Albanese pencil $f \colon X\to \S$ is stronger than the isomorphism of the first cohomology groups.
+Indeed, it entails a relation between the Green--Lazarsfeld sets of their (orbifold) fundamental groups (whose definition we recall in Section \ref{sec:va1}): Given an Albanese pencil, we refer to the induced map on (orbifold) fundamental groups $f \colon G \to \G$ (where $G := \pi_1(X)$ and $\G := \pi^{\orb}_1(\S)$) as Albanese map as well, and we have the following:

+\begin{ther} Let $G$ be a group with $va(G) = 1$.
+Perhaps after going to a finite index normal subgroup, the Albanese map $f\colon G \to \G$ induces an isomorphism of the Green--Lazarsfeld sets \end{ther}

-If we impose to $G = \pi_1(X)$ residual properties that mirror those of $3$--manifold groups, we obtain a refinement to Theorem \ref{thr:main} that can be thought of as an analogue (with much less work on our side) to Agol's virtual fiberability result (\cite{Ag08}) for $3$--manifold groups that are virtually RFRS (see Section \ref{sec:va1} for the definition).
+Proceeding in another direction, namely restricting the class of K\"ahler groups by imposing residual properties that mirror those of $3$--manifold groups, we obtain a refinement to Theorem \ref{thm:main} that can be thought of as an analogue (with much less work on our side) to Agol's virtual fiberability result (\cite{Ag08}) for $3$--manifold groups that are virtually \textit{residually finite rationally solvable} (henceforth RFRS, see Section \ref{sec:va1} for the definition).